Dense bidisperse suspensions under non-homogenous shear

 Next, to understand the mechanism of the particles accumulation, in \cref{fig:localStr} we show the relevant components of the local relative mean stress tensor for the case $A=20$ and $n=4$ at statistically steady-state.
-In particular, panel (a) and (b) show the local relative viscosity and the local relative normal components of the stress tensor, respectively, along the shearwise direction $y$.
+In particular, panel \textbf{a} and \textbf{b} show the local relative viscosity (i.e.,\ the local shear-stress ratio) and the local relative normal components of the stress tensor, respectively, along the shearwise direction $y$.
+Note that the integral value of the local shear-stress ratio along the shear-wise direction $y$ corresponds to the mean relative viscosity.
 In these panels, the dotted horizontal lines outline the zeros of the total shear-rate profile, i.e.,\ $\dot{\gamma}(y)=0$.
-The profile of the relative viscosity promptly highlights that the suspension is sheared in two opposite directions (opposite signs of $\eta_r(y)$) following the shape of the imposed shear-rate, with regions of zero shear-stress in the proximity of the large particles collection points (i.e.,\ $\dot{\gamma}(y)=0$).
+The profile of the local shear-stress ratio promptly highlights that the suspension is sheared in two opposite directions (opposite signs of $\eta_r(y)$) following the shape of the imposed shear-rate, with regions of zero shear-stress in the proximity of the large particles collection points (i.e.,\ $\dot{\gamma}(y)=0$).
 Focusing on the normal stresses, instead, it is clear that, in the regions where the large particles accumulate, there are peaks of high-compressive stresses along the three directions.
 For $\sigma_{11}(y)$ (red line) and $\sigma_{22}(y)$ (green line) those peaks are enclosed by two adjacent local maxima, whose distance is comparable with the diameter of the large particles.
-A zoom on one of the regions enclosing the three aforementioned peaks (one minimum and two maxima) is shown in panel (c) of \cref{fig:localStr}.
+A zoom on one of the regions enclosing the three aforementioned peaks (one minimum and two maxima) is shown in panel \textbf{c} of \cref{fig:localStr}.